 Dr. Angelo Chachas is an experienced general surgeon who specializes in helping patients treat painful varicose veins in Salt Lake City and Draper, Utah.
-Dr. Chachas offers two forms of minimially invasive procedures to help get rid of varicose veins in the most comfortable way for you.
+Dr. Chachas offers two forms of minimally invasive procedures to help get rid of varicose veins in the most comfortable way for you.
 Schedule a consult today, and stop hiding those legs!

 Here is what you need to know about the treatment of venous reflux disease and varicose veins:

 The procedure improves blood flow by sealing or closing the diseased vein.
 Rather than using tradition thermal heat to close the vein, the system delivers a small amount of a specially formulated medical adhesive to the diseased vein.
 The adhesive seals the vein and blood is rerouted through nearby healthy veins.

-By using an adhesive to close the vein rather than heat, the procedure only uses one needle stick of numbing medicine versus multple.
+By using an adhesive to close the vein rather than heat, the procedure only uses one needle stick of numbing medicine versus multiple.
 Compression stockings are also not required after the procedure.
-By eliminating heat and compression stockings, patients treated with the system experience less pain and brusing and have a faster recovery time.
+By eliminating heat and compression stockings, patients treated with the system experience less pain and bruising and have a faster recovery time.

 The heat closure procedure is a minimally invasive treatment where a thin catheter is inserted into the vein through a small opening.
 The catheter delivers radiofrequency energy to the vein wall, causing it to heat, collapse and seal shut.

 Either procedure takes approximately 45-60 minutes.

-The closure procedures can be performed under local, regional or general anethesia.
+The closure procedures can be performed under local, regional or general anesthesia.